-While each of your organs plays a crucial role in sustaining your body, none compare to the importance of your heart.
-Known as the body’s natural rhythm, the constant beating of your heart circulates oxygen-rich blood to each organ, muscle and tissue, down to the very last cell.
-When the heart becomes damaged or begins to decline in health, its repercussions can rapidly influence the entire body.
+Each of your organs plays a crucial role in sustaining your body, but none are as vital as your heart.
+The constant beating of your heart circulates oxygen-rich blood to each organ, muscle, and tissue, down to the very last cell.
+When your heart becomes damaged or begins to decline in health, the repercussions can rapidly influence your entire body.

-Unfortunately, poor heart health is increasingly prominent in the United States.
-Therefore, if achieving proper heart health hasn’t been on the top of your to-do list lately, that list may need some adjusting.
+Unfortunately, poor heart health is at an all-time high in the US and other countries.
+So, if achieving proper heart health isn’t on the top of your to-do list, you may need to adjust your priorities.

-Luckily, bettering your heart health can be as simple as incorporating intermittent fasting techniques into your daily lifestyle.
+Fortunately, intermittent fasting is a simple way to significantly improve your heart health.
 To more effectively understand just how positive fasting for heart health can be, continue reading.

-Yet, heart attacks are not the only heart health issue plaguing America.
-Heart disease tops the list of leading causes of death in the United States, ranking above both cancer and accidents for the number of deaths caused per year.
-Roughly 1 in every 4 deaths is caused by heart disease, and the condition costs the United States over $200 million in healthcare services, medication and loss of productivity due to death.
+Heart attacks aren’t the only heart health issue plaguing America.
+Heart disease tops the list as a leading cause of death in the US.
+It ranks above cancer and accidents for the number of deaths caused per year.
+Roughly one in four deaths is caused by heart disease, and the condition costs the United States over $200 million in healthcare services, medication, and loss of productivity.

-From diet and exercise to managing stress levels, a lot goes into keeping your heart healthy.
-However, lifestyle choices that impact blood sugar, cholesterol and blood pressure drastically contribute to the chances of harming your heart health.
+No doubt you already know stress, eating habits, and exercise all affect your heart health.
+However, lifestyle choices that impact your blood sugar, cholesterol, and blood pressure all have an enormous impact as well.
 These factors pose a risk to the overall wellness and effectiveness of the heart and can be life-threatening when left untreated.

 When co-occurring conditions, such as insulin resistance, obesity or diabetes are combatted through fasting, you have a better chance of improving your heart health overall.
 By improving your health in other areas of the body, including the blood that circulates through your heart, you can experience these benefits tenfold.